staffmgmt/cam/README.md

 If problems persist, capture the Container log stack trace and open an issue.

+## Enable ONNX Model Downloads (Safe LivePortrait)

+To pull LivePortrait ONNX files into the container at runtime and enable the safe animation path:

+1) Set these Space secrets/variables in the Settings → Variables panel:

+- `MIRAGE_ENABLE_SCRFD=1` (already default in Dockerfile)
+- `MIRAGE_ENABLE_LIVEPORTRAIT=1`
+- `MIRAGE_DOWNLOAD_MODELS=1`
+- `MIRAGE_LP_APPEARANCE_URL=https://huggingface.co/myn0908/Live-Portrait-ONNX/resolve/main/appearance_feature_extractor.onnx`
+- `MIRAGE_LP_MOTION_URL=https://huggingface.co/myn0908/Live-Portrait-ONNX/resolve/main/motion_extractor.onnx` (optional)

+2) Restart the Space.
+The server will download models in the background on startup, and also sync once when you hit "Initialize AI Pipeline".

+3) Check `/pipeline_status` or the in-UI metrics to see:
+- `ai_pipeline.animator_available: true`
+- `ai_pipeline.reference_set: true` (after uploading a reference)

+Notes:
+- The safe loader uses onnxruntime-gpu if available, otherwise CPU.
+This path provides a visible transformation placeholder and validates end-to-end integration.
+- Keep model URLs only to assets you have permission to download.

 ## Model Weights (Planned Voice Pipeline)
 The codebase now contains placeholder directories for upcoming audio feature extraction and conversion models.